 Remember when low-fat dieting was all the rage?

-When fat-free products flooded the supermarkets and “gurus” used to say that dietary fats made you fat?
+When fat-free products flooded the supermarkets and fitness gurus used to say dietary fat made you fat?

 Well, that pendulum has swung hard in the other direction.

-Now we’re told that carbohydrates are the real enemy and that we should be eating copious amounts of dietary fat if we want to be healthy, lean, and strong.
+Now we’re told carbohydrates are the real enemy and we should be eating copious amounts of dietary fat if we want to be healthy, lean, and strong.

-Well, the truth is dietary fats play a vital role in the body.
+Well, the truth is dietary fat plays a vital role in the body.

 They’re used in processes related to cell maintenance, hormone production, insulin sensitivity, and more.

 If fat intake is too low, these functions can become compromised, which is why the Institute of Medicine recommends that adults should get 20 to 35% of their daily calories from dietary fat.